iamultra/ssrfsocks/README.md

   Currently, the SOCKS4A code is untested, as proxychains doesn't seem to support it.
 I found limited success with running nmap over this proxy, as nmap reports closed ports as open, and some open ports as closed.

+  This script was tested against a vulnerable app that passed a user-controlled value to code that treated the value as a URI, fetched it, and returned the result.
+It's likely not usable against XXE vulnerabilities without some modification.